 Kahaluʻu Beach Park, Kailua Kona

 Kahaluʻu Bay is a great place for people that are new to snorkeling.
 An unremarkable beach park close to Kona (±20 minutes drive south of the airport) hides one of the best places to snorkel on the big island.
 The easily accessible, sheltered, and shallow bay is home to one of the highest concentrations of fishes on Hawaii.
 At low tide there are plenty of tide pools to explore that are teeming with tropical fish.

 Kahaluʻu Beach is also famous for its Honu (sea turtles).
 On any given day you’ll be able to see quite a few of them feeding on seaweed and sunning themselves on the warm rocks.

 There are also many surfers at this beach.
 Make sure to stay on the south (left when looking towards the ocean) side of the beach while snorkeling.

 Kahaluʻu beach park is located off of Ali’i Drive in Kailua-Kona.
 There are restrooms, showers, picnic tables, and two large pavilions in the beach park.
 This is also one of the few beaches with a lifeguard on duty.
 The parking lot can get full quickly so the earlier you go the better.

 its proximity to Kona makes this beach park an ideal place for a last-minute snorkel.
 Getting there and back from Kona plus an hour of leisure snorkeling will only cost you two hours!

 Kealakekua Bay, 17 miles south of Kona

-Kealakekua bay is an underwater marine sanctuary, with dolphins and sea turtles.
+Kealakekua bay is an underwater marine sanctuary where you often can find dolphins and sea turtles.
 To get here you have to drive approximately 17 miles south of Kona along Highway 11.
 The bay is also know as “Captain Cook” after 27-foot tall monument commemorating the death of capt.
-Cook at this bay on February 14th 1779.
+Cook at this bay on February 14th, 1779.

 The center of the bay is deep, and you can often find a pod of spinner dolphins playing around here.
 There are plenty of good spots for snorkeling in the bay, but the best snorkeling spot is on the opposite side of the bay from the parking area, close to the captain Cook monument.